hubotio/hubot/README.md

 repo provides a library that's distributed by npm that you simply require in your project.

-We provide a generator to help you a hubot going very quickly.
+We provide a generator to help you get a hubot going very quickly.

 ## Getting Your Own